elentok/format-on-save.nvim/README.md

 - [ ] File size limit / Line count limit - to avoid hanging on files that are too big (add a :ForceFormat command and notify the user why formatting was skipped)
-- [ ] Use vim.notify to show error messages
+- [x] Use vim.notify to show error messages
 - [ ] Support formatters that don't work with stdin by writing to a temp file first
 - [ ] Add LSP timeout to configuration
+- [ ] Shell formatter - when the result is the same as the input don't modify the buffer

 ## formatters